-Bill owns and operates a truck accessories store, is a former race car driver, and an I.D.P.A. competitor.
+Bill is a service manager in the RV industry, is a former race car driver, and an I.D.P.A. competitor.

 JENNIE VAN TUYL

 Jennie started into the F.A.S. handgun curriculum in 2005, rapidly completing it and moving on to our shotgun classes.
-For two years she has been assisting and this year earned our handgun instructor certification.
+For two years she has been assisting and this year earned our handgun instructor certification and serves as coordinator for our A Girl and A Gun chapter.
 She is also an NRA certified pistol instructor and has trained with Jim Cirillo, Ken Hackathorn, Massad Ayoob and Chuck Taylor.